BlankedWave/Cybercrime-Awareness-on-Teenagers-Dataset/README.md

-## This is a dataset about the crime awareness aong teenagers
+## This is a dataset about the crime awareness among teenagers
 Feel free to use it.